 NFTs explained through a practical example: StealthNodes

-NFTs are still somewhat of an enigma in the cryptocurrency world and most people are still astonished that they can be worth so much.
+NFTs are still somewhat of an enigma in the cryptocurrency world.
 This article offers easy-to-understand explanations and a view of NFTs through StealthNodes, a feature of Stealth for which we developed the website, cryptocurrency mobile wallet, and blockchain explorer.

 If you are keeping track of the world of cryptocurrencies and blockchain technology, you have probably come across the term NFT (Non-fungible Token).
 Although they have become a very popular topic lately, I still haven’t encountered an article or any piece of writing which proficiently explains their potency and application possibilities in the real world and our lives.

 Those who are not absolutely out of the loop probably heard about some NFT projects, such as CryptoKitties and CryptoPunks.
 I personally found it difficult to take seriously the idea connected with virtual cat mating and selling (which have managed to stop Ethereum for over a month in 2017 due to a large number of transactions), so I hope that I will manage to demystify their potential and what makes them unique.